search

 My tree is sick, what do I do?

 Positive identification of the problem is the first step in forest health.
 This can be done a variety of ways.
 Taking tree samples into K-State Research and Extension, County Extension Office is a good first step.
 If these people are unable to identify the problem, they can often submit the sample to K-State’s diagnostic lab for observation.
-Another great way to identify the problem is to submit an "e-sample" and also take a digital photo of the tree and e-mail it to foresters or diagnosticians.
 Kansas Forest Service foresters may be able to provide on-site visits to diagnose forest health problems in windbreaks and woodlands.
 However, foresters do not provide site visits to diagnose forest health problems regarding yard-trees for individual residents in the cities and towns of Kansas.

 What type of trees should I plant?